Wolox/tech-guides/aws/instances-roles.md

 ## Configuration

-In order to use Intance Roles, we first need to create such Role in IAM.
+In order to use Intance Roles, we first need to create said Role in IAM.
 To achieve this, go to [IAM]((https://console.aws.amazon.com/iam/home?region=us-east-1).

 Once there, go to Roles -> Create New Role